Cleansing, fresh and simple: This fragrant fresh spinach soup gets an added kick from mint leaves and the tangy, lemony spice sumac.

 Friends, I am so excited.
 I am now getting my vegetables delivered by a local farm.
 And you know what?
 They taste so FRESH!
-After the shock of school restarting (you should have seen me: stepping into the car with bed hair and in man slippers at 7.30 am – “at least you’re not in pyjamas”, my daughter remarked drily) it felt like a well-deserved treat.
+After the shock of the summer holiday being over it felt like a well-deserved treat.

 I love spinach.
 It’s

 - great with any egg dish (like these spinach and chive mini quiches) or in a salad (like this spiced pear and goats cheese salad)